A3h1nt/Sububy/README.md

 ![alt text](/Image/sub.png)

-Sububy comes with nine modules in total, out of these 9, five modules are for enumeration and the rest performs post enumeration operation.
+Sububy comes with nine modules in total, out of these 10, six modules are for enumeration and the rest performs post enumeration operation.

 | Category             | Module | Description                                                                                             |
 | -------------------- | ------ | ------------------------------------------------------------------------------------------------------- |